spujadas/elk-docker/docs/index.md

 ## Breaking changes <a name="breaking changes"></a>

-Here is the list of breaking changes that may cause images built on later versions of the ELK image (rather tha
+Here is the list of breaking changes that may have side effects when upgrading to later versions of the ELK image:

 - **Version 5** (advance warning)